polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/index.md

 Substrate _How-to_ quick reference guides provide instructions for achieving specific goals.
 Each guide explains how to perform a specific task with the assumption that you are already familiar with Substrate and programming in Rust.
-Learn more about contributing to these guides [here](/community/contribute/templates).

 ## Basics